felipemrj/felipemrj/README.md

 -  I work as a 3D technical designer in a dental prosthesis laboratory.
 -  I'm currently studying **Systems Analysis and Development** at **PUCPR**, and I have a technical degree in **Web Development** from **ETEC Pq.
 Belém**.
--  My goal is to become a software developer, with a primary focus on **Java** and object-oriented programming.
+- My goal is to achieve a good mastery of the Java programming language and its ecosystem, with a solid foundation in object-oriented programming concepts.
--  Looking for opportunities to apply my knowledge and grow in the technology field.

 ---

 ### Resources